-Streelman birdied five of the first six holes on the back nine before making bogey on two of the final three to share the first round lead at the World Cup with Thomas Bjorn at 5-under 66.
+Streelman birdied five of the first six holes on the back nine before making bogey on two of the final three to share the first-round World Cup lead with Thomas Bjorn of Denmark, both shooting 5-under-par rounds of 66.

 K.J.
-Choi, Martin Laird and Stuart Manley were tied for third at 67, and Jason Day (68) was sixth place, two strokes behind the leaders.
+Choi, Martin Laird of Scotland and Stuart Manley of Wales were tied for third with 67s.
+Australian Jason Day was in sixth place after a 68, two behind.

-Another American, Matt Kuchar, shot 71 after four bogeys on the back nine.
+Streelman’s American teammate Matt Kuchar shot 71 after four bogeys on the back nine.

 The Americans and Denmark were tied for the team lead, three strokes ahead of Portugal.
-Traditionally a team event, an individual stroke-play competition was added to the tournament this year to mirror the format to be used at the 2016 Olympics in Rio de Janeiro.
+Traditionally a team event, an individual stroke-play competition was added to the tournament this year to mirror the format to be used at the Rio Olympics in 2016.